FraunhoferIVI/helyos-documentation/docs/source/2-helyos-configuration/admin-dashboard.rst

 When registering the microservice the following information is required:

 - **Name:** Identify the microservice
-- **URL:** complete url address, including http or https prefix and the port suffix.
+- **URL:** Complete url address, including http or https prefix and the port suffix.
 - **Domain:** Choose between Assignment, Map or Storage domain.
-- **API key:** token used to authenticate the request call.
+- **API key:** Token used to authenticate the request call.
+It will be added to the request headers under the key *Authorization*.
 - **Enable/Disable button:** To enable a microservice.
 - **Type:**  Any word chosen by the developer to define a class of functionality for the microserver (e.g field_planner, driving_planner).
 This word is important because it will be used later to define a mission.
 Many microservices can have the same Type, but only one of them can be enabled at a given time.
-- **Process time limit:** maximum amount of time the system will wait for the microservice result.
+- **Process time limit:** Maximum amount of time the system will wait for the microservice result.
 Not to be confused with the HTTP request timeout, used in the long poll approach. helyOS uses periodic polls spaced by 5 to 10 seconds to get the microservice results.
 - **Config:** User-defined JSON field where the developer can pass fix parameters for the microservice

 .. code::